AnalogIO/coffeecard_app/README.md

 We follow a [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) inspired setup.
 The branch structure is as following :

-- `master` **(Main  branch)** The master branch is the main branches.
+- `develop` **(Main  branch)** The master branch is the main branches.
 All new branches must check out from here into feature branches and merged back to master.
 - `production` The production branch reflects the current deployment in production.
 The production branch is merged with the develop branch every time a new version is released to production.
 - `feature/{author}/{feature-name}` New features are developed on feature branches following the *feature / author name / feature name branch* structure.